Honors Opportunities for Faculty Across Campus

 Faculty are encouraged to integrate service-learning into their curriculum.
 UK defines service-learning as an “integrative experience through which learners engage in thoughtfully organized actions in response to community-identified assets and needs.”
 These experiences can be some of the most meaningful in a student’s time at the University.
 Further, service-learning courses will satisfy multiple requirements in the Honors curriculum.
 The UK Center for Service-Learning and Civic Engagement provides a multitude of resources from mini-grants, to community connections, to example syllabi, all intended to assist faculty in incorporating service into their instruction.

 Evaluation of Admission Essays

 Help us shape the future of the Lewis Honors College and the University of Kentucky through the evaluation of admissions essays.
 Faculty are invited to serve as a reviewer during the admission cycle which usually lasts from November through January.
 In addition to helping shape next year’s first-year class, reviewing essays also provides a unique view into the thoughts, opinions and writing abilities of our applicant pool.
-To serve as a reviewer, contact the Honors Director of Recruitment, Greg Robinson.
+To serve as a reviewer, contact the Honors Director of Recruitment, Rebecca Donovan.

 Recommendation of Students for Upper Level Admission (ULA)